This project is actively being developed.

 Architecture Overview

-Before diving into the Terraform resources, it is useful to understand how the system is designed end-to-end.
+Before diving into the Phase 1, it is useful to get a high level understanding of how the system is designed end-to-end.

 This project follows a staged automation pipeline: